What does scale look like?

 One type of scale, brown soft scale (Coccus hesperidum), are adult females that are smooth, oval, brown, flattened, and up to 1/5 inch long.
 Nymphs are similar, but smaller and almost transparent.
 Both can be difficult to see on leaf veins and twigs.
 Adult males are tiny, two-winged insects.

 Many plants are hosts to this insect.
 Indoor plants such as citrus, and other tropical and subtropical fruit; also a wide range of foliage plants and greenhouse ornamental plants can be attacked by scale insect as well as outdoor hardy plants.
-The Morton Arboretum has some excellent images of scale insects for reference.
+The University of Wisconsin has some great images of scale insects for you to refer to.

 Courtesy of the NYBG Plant Information Service